Introduction To The Most Popular Music Genres

 The popularity of rock music has decreased in recent years.
 Rock’n’roll has been losing ground in the charts as other genres have innovated and taken over the technological and digital tools available.

-There is no doubt that Rock has become a global phenomenon in the same way that the other two genres covered thus far have.
+Rock music has undoubtedly become a global phenomenon, as have the other two genres covered thus far.

 Dance and Electronic music